When I Drink or Eat Something Hot or Cold I Feel Sensitivity On a Particular Tooth. What May Be Causing This?

 During pregnancy oral health is more important than ever.
 Pregnancy cause hormonal change that increase the risk of gum disease or periodontal problems.
 If you are planning to be pregnant you should see your dentist prior to getting pregnant for a through cleaning, dental exam and examination of your gums.
 This will ensure that any necessary treatment is done before you are pregnant to reduce any risk to your developing baby.

+Dental Plaque is a colorless and sticky film that forms on teeth, and in between teeth from everyday eating and drinking.
+It is made up of microorganisms including streptococcus mutans and various other bacteria found in the mouth.
+It is removed with regular brushing and flossing.
+If left on the teeth it can harden, this hardening of plaque is referred to as calculus or tarter.
 Dental calculus also known as tarter, forms by the hardening of dental plaque on teeth if it is not removed.
 Dental plaque can be removed by regular home care including brushing and flossing.
 Dental calculus can only be removed during a professional cleaning.
 If dental calculus forms below the gum line it can irritate the gums leading to inflammation and infection.
 This inflammation coupled with infection can lead to gum disease if untreated.
 This is why it is so important to keep a regular schedule with your hygienist and dentist to monitor your oral health.